Azure/fleet/docs/troubleshooting/clusterResourcePlacementOverridden.md

         value: new-value
 ```
 The `ClusterResourceOverride` is created to override the `ClusterRole` `secret-reader` by adding a new label `new-label`
-and value `new-value` for the clusters with the label `env: canary`.
+with a value `new-value` for the clusters with the label `env: canary`.

 ### CRP Spec:
 ```